-Nutritional interventions remain at the forefront of strategies employed by athletes to enhance their performance (Thomas et al., 2016).
-Commonly employed approaches among endurance athletes include a high daily intake of dietary carbohydrate (6-10 g/kg/day) and carbohydrate loading (10-12 g/kg/day) before an event, since low muscle glycogen is a well-established cause of fatigue (Jeukendrup, 2004, 2011).
-Contrary to this traditionally favored strategy, endurance athletes and researchers have recently began expressing increased interest in a low carbohydrate, high fat ketogenic diet again (Burke, 2017).
-When following a ketogenic diet, athletes typically limit their carbohydrate intake to <50 g or 5-10% of their total daily energy intake (Feinman et al., 2015).
-The proposed benefit of this diet approach is "fat adaptation", enabling the oxidation of fat as the main energy substrate at exercise intensities (e.g. >70% of maximal oxygen consumption VO_2max) where the oxidation of carbohydrate would typically predominate (Carey et al., 1985; Lambert et al., 1994, 1997).
-This would essentially create unlimited energy resources, as the body can store more than 74,000 kcal in subcutaneous, visceral, and intramuscular fat (Kenney et al., 2020).
-Despite its recent resurgence in popularity, the ketogenic diet's restrictive nature counters the current dietary recommendations of several professional organizations, which state that low carbohydrate availability before exercise is a significant component of diminished exercise capacity and performance (Burke et al., 2019; Kerksick et al., 2017; Thomas et al., 2016).
+Nutritional interventions remain at the forefront of strategies employed by athletes to enhance their performance (1).
+Commonly employed approaches among endurance athletes include a high daily intake of dietary carbohydrate (6-10 g/kg/day) and carbohydrate loading (10-12 g/kg/day) before an event, since low muscle glycogen is a well-established cause of fatigue (2, 3).
+Contrary to this traditionally favored strategy, endurance athletes and researchers have recently began expressing increased interest in a low carbohydrate, high fat ketogenic diet again (4).
+When following a ketogenic diet, athletes typically limit their carbohydrate intake to <50 g or 5-10% of their total daily energy intake (5).
+The proposed benefit of this diet approach is "fat adaptation", enabling the oxidation of fat as the main energy substrate at exercise intensities (e.g. >70% of maximal oxygen consumption [VO2max]) where the oxidation of carbohydrate would typically predominate (6-8).
+This would essentially create unlimited energy resources, as the body can store more than 74,000 kcal in subcutaneous, visceral, and intramuscular fat (9).
+Despite its recent resurgence in popularity, the ketogenic diet's restrictive nature counters the current dietary recommendations of several professional organizations, which state that low carbohydrate availability before exercise is a significant component of diminished exercise capacity and performance (1, 10, 11).

 Two factors influencing the effect of low carbohydrate diets on endurance performance appear to be the length of adaptation and the duration and intensity of the event.
-Short-term low carbohydrate diets of one to four days lead to impaired glycogen storage (Galbo et al., 1979), which can cause substantial decreases in exercise performance (Galbo et al., 1979; Pitsiladis & Maughan, 1999).
-However, even with as little as five days of implementing low carbohydrate diets, increased fat oxidation rates have been reported (Burke et al., 2021; Burke & Hawley, 2002; Goedecke et al., 1999).
-While this increase in fat oxidation is a consistent finding among most studies investigating the effect of low carbohydrate diets in endurance athletes (Burke et al., 1985, 2017, 2020; Carey et al., 1985; Durkalec-Michalski et al., 2019; McSwiney et al., 2018; Prins et al., 2019; Shaw et al., 2019; Stepto et al., 2002; Volek et al., 2016; Zinn et al., 2017), the results regarding exercise performance are less clear.
+Short-term low carbohydrate diets of one to four days lead to impaired glycogen storage (12), which can cause substantial decreases in exercise performance (12, 13).
+However, even with as little as five days of implementing low carbohydrate diets, increased fat oxidation rates have been reported (14-16).
+While this increase in fat oxidation is a consistent finding among most studies investigating the effect of low carbohydrate diets in endurance athletes (6, 17-24), the results regarding exercise performance are less clear.